ikui753/cs701-recop/README.md

 * Additionally, ensure that going to _simulation -> simulation settings_ and restoring defualt settings has occurred to reset any versions of file path.

 # Demoing FPGA Implementation
+To demo, set top level entity to _top_level_block_, update Memory Initialisation File if necessary and compile and program.
+Inputs and outputs are shown below;

 ## Outputs
 - SOP will be indicated by LEDs.
 - SOP_WR will be indicated by an LED.